The 515 best Black Friday 2022 deals to shop now | CNN Underscored

 • Tuft + Paw: The brand is offering 35% off its bestselling cat litter with code LITTER35 and 10% off sitewide with code MEOW10.

-• Wagz: Take advantage of this early holiday promo and save on the Freedom Collar and bundles.
+• Wagz: Take advantage of this holiday promo and save on the Freedom Collar and bundles.

 • Wild One: Shop colorful, well-constructed pet carriers, walk kits, toys and more at Wild One and get 30% off your entire order with additional surprise daily deals.